 the T-34 Mentor, the L-19 Birddog, the T-28 Trojan, the

 L-29 Delfin, the L-39 Albatros, the OV-1 Mohawk, the P-51 Mustang, the B-25 Mitchell,

 and, the Grumman TBM-3E Avenger.

-He resides in Cary, IL, with his wife and three very spoiled
+He resides in Cary, IL, with his wife and four very spoiled